-Following Westchester, HUD looked at the actions grantees took in exchange for billions of dollars of federal funds every year.
+Following Westchester, HUD took a closer look at the actions grantees were taking in exchange for billions of dollars of federal funds every year.
 As part of an internal study, HUD asked participating jurisdictions to produce their AIs for review.
 More than a third of jurisdictions could not or would not produce any AI at all.
-Of those that did produce an AI, HUD rated 49 percent as
+Of those that did produce an AI, HUD rated 49 percent as "needs improvement" or "poor."
+HUD found that only 20 percent of AIs committed jurisdictions to doing anything on a set timeframe.
+See U.S. Department of Housing and Urban Development, Office of Policy Development and Research, Analysis of Impediments Study (2009).